 Ghost in the Shell is a Japanese cyberpunk media franchise which is based on the manga comic series, created by Masamune Shirow in 1989.
 Mamoru Oshii propelled it to worldwide stardom with his 1995 movie.
 Since then it has been a milestone in near-future sci-fi and cyberpunk fiction.
-Set in a post-cyberpunk world, it centers around a fictional counter-cyberterrorist organization, called Public Security Section 9 (PSS9).
-The protagonist is Major Motoko Kusanagi and every version of the story takes place in mid-21st century Japan.
+Set in a post-cyberpunk world, it centers around a fictional counter-cyberterrorist organization, called Public Security Section 9 (PSS9), led by Major Kusanagi and every version of the story takes place in mid-21st century Japan.

 Human or machine?